-ure the grooves and airway of the seal housing are clean from any contaminants (e.g. water, dirt, metal filings, etc.). the seal housing O-rings (supplied) for dirt, damage or onditions which might cause leaks. usly lubricate the O-rings with oil prior to assembly, then nem into the grooves of the seal housing.
-NOTE: When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage. te the seal housing running surface on the Air Locker carrier Assemble a bearing cup onto the left-hand side of the Air housing e stepped side towards the bearing, carefully install the seal by sliding it all of the way onto the bearing journal with a wisting motion.
+NOTE : When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage.

+Lubricate the seal housing running surface on the Air Locker carrier with oil.
+Assemble a bearing cup onto the left-hand side of the Air Locker.

+Carefully install the seal housing (orientated as shown in Figure 9.) by sliding it all of the way onto the bearing journal with a gentle twisting motion.
 This will allow the O-rings to engage gently.

-A 4mm Master Shim is supplied for use with the "thin" bearing cup (382A).
-Do not use this shim with the "thick" bearing cup (382-S).